This blog may contain affiliate links. Read our disclosure policy for more info.

 At sunset or near closing time, there are the least amount of people and the sun is far less harsh.

-If you’re a photographer, then you may want to avoid this time as you can’t stay late enough to catch a proper sunset and the sun sets right behind the glacier shooting the light straight into your camera.
+If you’re a photographer, then you may want to avoid this time as you can’t stay late enough to catch a proper sunset and the sun sets right behind the glacier sending glaring light straight into your camera.

 But if you just want to enjoy the glacier with fewer crowds and aren’t too fussed about getting those perfect photos, then later in the afternoon is the best time of day to visit.